 I hate to be the bearer of bad news.
 The fear never goes away; it just changes.
 Previously your fears might have been, “I’ll never have enough money!
 What if I’m never out of debt?
 How am I going to make ends meet?”
 Now it’s replaced with, “What if I lose my money?
 What if people think I’m one of those evil rich people?
 Is he just being friends with me because I have money now?
 Do I really belong here at the country club?”

 We have as much head trash about being rich and wealthy as we do about being broke and poor.
-If we don’t take the garbage out and replace it with healthier money thoughts, we could still be plagued with the anxiety and fear we’d thought we’d be free of, if only we made more money.
+We need to take the garbage out and replace it with healthier money thoughts!
+Otherwise, we could still be plagued with the anxiety and fear we’d thought we’d be free of, if only we made more money.

 Yes, more money means more responsibility!
-But if you don’t take these things seriously, you’ll either stay stuck at your lower (comfortable) income, or you’ll quickly squander your extra income without building lasting wealth.
+But if you don’t take these things seriously, one of two things will happen.
+You’ll either stay stuck at your lower (comfortable) income, or you’ll quickly squander your extra income without building lasting wealth.
 With great power (and wealth!) comes great responsibility.
 Those who embrace it will build an empire and create a legacy.

 Ready to upgrade both your financial strategy and your mindset to welcome the fun and responsibility of more wealth?
 Let’s chat and see if my Financial Dignity® Coaching is a good fit for your situation.